MrMark1127/MrMark1127/README.md

 ## My Projects
 ### Portfolio Website
-I am actively developing a website that will host my resume and projects alike but instead of developing it in Flask I have decided to remake the website entirely with Tailwinds and React, so in the meantime please feel free to have a look at my most recent project!
-This is a CSS/HTML based website with full responsiveness.
+I am actively developing a website that will host my resume and projects alike but instead of developing it in Flask I have decided to remake the website entirely with Tailwinds and React, so in the meantime please feel free to have a look at my most recent project below!

-https://mrmark1127.github.io/tinDog
+### Latest Project
+This is an application advertisement website based on Tinder, but for dogs developed with full responsiveness for all available viewports. https://mrmark1127.github.io/tinDog

 ## Other Projects and My Role in Them